1 Day Moment in Monaco

 How to Get Around Monaco?

 Traveling around Monaco is not for the faint of heart — and by faint of heart, I mean anyone with reduced mobility.
-If you or any of your travel companions struggle to walk long distances, climb stairs, or requires the use of assistive devices like wheelchairs or crutches: Good luck, Charlie!
+If you or any of your travel companions struggle to walk long distances, climb stairs, or require the use of assistive devices like wheelchairs or crutches: Good luck, Charlie!

-Retrospectively, I’m now aware that there are 12 taxi stations and 10 call phones around Monaco, with their locations detailed here.
+Retrospectively, I’m now aware there are 12 taxi stations and 10 call phones around Monaco, with their locations detailed here.
 Given there are only 95 drivers serving the whole principality, this isn’t the typical urban experience where you can easily flag a taxi off the street at a moment’s notice.
 Rather than calling the number listed on the official taxi website, you can also use the Sixt app to book a ride on your phone!
 Be warned that these trips will cost you an arm and a leg, our ride from the casino to the train station was €50!

 Alternatively, 6 public bus lines serve the immediate area of Monte-Carlo between 7:00 AM to 9.15 PM with their routes described here.
-For €2.10, you can use this network to visit all of the main tourist attractions, with tickets available for purchase on the CAM website or pay on board with a debit or credit card.
+For €2.10, you can use this network to visit all of the main tourist attractions, with tickets available for purchase on the CAM website or you can pay on board with a debit or credit card.

 Pro Tip: